 What is creatine monohydrate?

-Creatine is the ergogenic aid with most scientific support as a nutritional supplement strategy to boost athletes performance.
-This substance is formed by the amino acid triplet: L-arginine, glycine and L-methionine.
+Creatine is the ergogenic aid with most scientific evidence as a nutritional supplement to boost athletes performance.
+This substance is formed by the amino acid trio: L-arginine, glycine, and L-methionine.

-There are several types to look for when buying creatine, and one of the most well-known is creatine monohydrate.
-Each creatine monohydrate molecule is composed of 88% creatine and 12% water.
+There are several types of creatine available for purchase, and the one that is mostly used is creatine monohydrate.
+Each creatine monohydrate molecule is made of a 88% creatine and a 12% water.
 It is available as a white, tasteless, water-soluble powder.
-It is highly effective and many athletes choose it as it is cheaper than the rest.
+It is highly effective and many athletes choose it because it is cheaper than the rest.

-Creatine acts on the phosphocreatine energy substrate, in other words it acts to keep the ATP deposits saturated (Adenosín TriFosfato), to provide immediately accesible cellular energy for high-intensity energy demands.
+Creatine acts on the phosphocreatine energy substrate, in other words, its task consists on keeping the ATP deposits saturated (Adenosine TriPhosphate), in order to have cell energy immediately accesible for high energy demands.

-One of the reasons to buy supplements and therefore creatine monohydrate, is to deal with limited ATP reserves in the body.
-In this way the maximum duration of effort can be extended by around 10 seconds.
-At that point one must then wait while more ATP is resynthesised.
-If we choose to continue using creatine monohydrate supplementation at these high levels this energy recharging time will be less.
+One of the reasons to buy supplements and specifically creatine monohydrate, is to deal with the limited ATP reserves in the body.
+In this way, the maximum duration can be prolonged around 10 seconds.
+When we reach this point we must wait while more ATP is resynthesised.
+If we use creatine monohydrate supplementation, the time it takes to recharge these deposits will be shortened.

 Benefits of creatine monohydrate